 How we pay you

-Expenses are normally paid directly into personal bank accounts, details of which should be provided on your claims form.
-We will only pay you once we have received your report.
+Fees and expenses are normally paid directly into personal bank accounts, details of which should be provided on your claim form.
+We will only pay your fees once we have received your report.

 Payment not received

-If the problem is still unresolved, you can contact the Academic Quality Unit at email@example.com.
+If the problem is still unresolved, you can contact the Registry (Policy) at email@example.com.